Full Metal Jacket: Home media

-Full Metal Jacket was released on Blu-ray on October 23, 2007.
-Warner Home Video released a 25th anniversary edition on Blu-ray on August 7, 2012.
+The home media release history of Full Metal Jacket is summarized in the following table.
+Minor cuts to the 1h 57m theatrical version were made to comply with the censor boards overseeing the various territories in which the film was released.
+For technical reasons the PAL mastering standard speeds up playback by around 4% compared with NTSC, leading to slightly shorter runtimes (around 1h 52m) in releases mastered for territories other than the US and Japan.

-Warner released the film on 4K Ultra HD in the UK on September 21, 2020, and in the U.S. on the following day.
-Other regions were slated for an October release.
-The 4K UHD release uses a new HDR remastered native 2160p that was transferred from the original 35mm negative, which was supervised by Kubrick's personal assistant Leon Vitali.
+The 2020 4K UHD release uses a new HDR remastered native 2160p that was transferred from the original 35mm negative, which was supervised by Kubrick's personal assistant Leon Vitali.
 It contains the remixed audio and, for the first time since the original DVD release, the theatrical mono mix.
 The release was a critical success; publications praised its image and audio quality, calling the former exceptionally good and faithful to the original theatrical release, and Kubrick's vision while noting the lack of new extras and bonus content.
 A collector's edition box set of this 4K UHD version was released with different cover art, a replica theatrical poster of the film, a letter from director Stanley Kubrick, and a booklet about the film's production among other extras.